telerik/blazor-docs/getting-started/what-you-need.md

 This article explains the packages you need to use the Telerik UI for Blazor components, how to get them, and how to configure your project to include the Telerik Blazor components.

+This article is a shorter, more focused version of the Getting Started articles and targets people who are familiar with the Telerik NuGet Feed and Blazor in general.
+If you are looking for step-by-step tutorials, see the [Client-side Blazor - Tutorial]({%slug getting-started/client-side%}) and [Server-side Blazor - Tutorial]({%slug getting-started/server-side%}) articles.

+If you want to add the Telerik components to an existing Blazor project, our [Convert Project Wizard for VS]({%slug getting-started-vs-integration-convert-project%}) can do this for you.
+If you will be starting a new project, our [New Project Wizard for VS]({%slug getting-started-vs-integration-new-project%}) or [VS Code Wizard]({%slug getting-started-vs-code-integration-overview%}) can create one for you.

+You can review the rest of this article for information on how things work and what is required to get the Telerik components in a project manually.

-To use the Telerik UI for Blazor, you need to:
+>caption To use the Telerik UI for Blazor, you need to:

 1. get the [Telerik Blazor packages](#telerik-specific-packages) in your project

 1. add the [client assets](#client-assets)

 1. [set up the project](#project-configuration) to recognize the Telerik components

-If you want to add the Telerik components to an existing project, our [Convert Project Wizard for VS]({%slug getting-started-vs-integration-convert-project%}) can do this for you.
-If you will be starting a new project, our [New Project Wizard for VS]({%slug getting-started-vs-integration-new-project%}) or [VS Code Wizard]({%slug getting-started-vs-code-integration-overview%}) can create one for you.

-You can review the rest of this article for information on how things work and what is required to get the Telerik components in a project.

 ## Telerik Specific Packages